garrandall/popular-music-data/tracks/love-you-so-ron-holden-with-the-thunderbirds.md

 ---
 artists:
-- Ron Holden with The Thunderbirds
+- Ron Holden
-features: []
+features:
+- The Thunderbirds
 genres: []
 key: love-you-so-ron-holden-with-the-thunderbirds
 name: Love You So